TalMogendorff/Python_Projects/README.md

 # Python_Projects
 Few Python projects with Testing using Pytest

-1. Fast_api + Dockerizing + Pytest - Just a simple automation thats build and running the container for the API and then using PyTest framework for testing.
+1. Fast_API_Docker_PyTest- Just a simple automation thats build and running the container for the API and then using PyTest framework for testing.

 2. Music Bot - Music bot for discord using Discord API